tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Second, the magic only works on demons and undead.
 Other creatures can open the barrier just fine – and can, if they wish, let the undead or demons through behind them.

 **Quirk:** Tests others for weakness, both physical and mental.

->_Note:_ Before the Great Gold Wyrm sacrificed himself by entering the Abyss, these were even more powerful, and their binding spells lasted for many centuries if the soul that wielded the ring was strong enough.
-There are still bound demons and ghosts across the land, held prisoner by the power of these rings, and only the matching ring can free them.
-Those who bear these rings must beware of thieves and assassins in the service of the Diabolist. - Sir Tanteer, Paladin of the Light

 ---